OpenSmalltalk/opensmalltalk-vm/README.md

 to execute the code the JIT produces.
 Currently x86 & x86-64 are derived from Bochs, and ARMv6/v7 & ARMv8 are derived from gdb.

+Customization of builds may be done in two main ways, by adapting an existing build directory, and by using facilities designed to be applied after the fact to a preexisting build.
+Such facilities live in the top-level deploy directory and are documented there; e.g. see deploy/packaging/README.win32.

 Finally the image directory contains scripts that will build a "VMMaker" image, a Squeak Smalltalk image containing all the packages that comprise the Cog system, suitable for developing the VM and for generating (or updating) the sources in the vm source directories.
-There is also a script for generating a 64-bit Spur image from a 32-bit Spur image.
+There is also a script for generating a 64-bit Spur image from a 32-bit Spur image, and the VMMaker.oscog package includes code for converting Spur images in either direction.

-Eliot Miranda
-April 2021